 Once established, gooseberry bushes don’t require much watering at all, which is another great reason for having them at the allotment.

-Watch Out for the Thorns!
+Watch Out for the Thorns of the Gooseberry Bush!

 One of the downsides of moving my gooseberries to the allotment instead of the garden is losing the natural barrier which was going to keep Lewis off my vegetable patch.
 Many gooseberries, especially Invicta, are very thorny – he’d have only run through them once!